yczhou001/Awesome-Diffusion-LLM/README.md

 ## Nano code
 We have released a simple implementation in `code` folder.
 It contains two types of diffusion language models, presented as Jupyter notebooks:
 - `continuous_diff.ipynb`: This notebook demonstrates a Continuous Diffusion Language Model, illustrating how diffusion modeling and sampling operate in a continuous space, such as word vector space.
 It could be a start point for grasping the fundamental principles of continuous diffusion language models.
 - `masked_diff.ipynb`: This notebook implements a Mask-based Discrete Diffusion Language Model, which works in the discrete token space and supports text generation tasks.
-We draws inspiration from [GUIDELINES.md](https://github.com/ML-GSAI/LLaDA/blob/main/GUIDELINES.md) of [LLaDA](https://github.com/ML-GSAI/LLaDA).
-Thanks for their contributions!
+We draw inspiration from [GUIDELINES.md](https://github.com/ML-GSAI/LLaDA/blob/main/GUIDELINES.md) of [LLaDA](https://github.com/ML-GSAI/LLaDA) for parts of our implementation.
+Thanks for their valuable contributions!

 ## Playground
 - [Meucury](https://chat.inceptionlabs.ai/)